-44Section 1129(a)(7)(A) of the Bankruptcy Code requires that for a Chapter 11 reorganization to be approved, it must be established that each secured claim holder would receive at least the amount he/she would get if the borrower were liquidated under Chapter 7.
+$^{37}$ Section 1129(a)(7)(A) of the Bankruptcy Code requires that for a Chapter 11 reorganization to be approved, it must be established that each secured claim holder would receive at least the amount he/she would get if the borrower were liquidated under Chapter 7.

-45The term "asset-based lending" is sometimes used narrowly to refer to asset-based loans with inventory and receivables as collateral.
+&lt;sup>38The term "asset-based lending" is sometimes used narrowly to refer to asset-based loans with inventory and receivables as collateral.
 Here we use the term more broadly.